SRI-CSL/radler/doc/radler_language.rst

 C node definition
 -----------------

-Idem as the C++, except that instead of a class, the user needs to provide 4 things.
+This is the same as the C++ case, except that instead of a class, the user needs to provide 4 things.
 To describe them, we use the default names provided by radl, but those may be decided in the radl file.